JupyterPER/Open-Education-Science/README.md

 ### Abstract of the paper

-During the last ten years advances in open-source digital technology led to very accessible ways to obtain, store, process, share or present data in almost every human activity.
-Open data and analysis as key components of open science can not only bring transparency, accessibility, and reproducibility in education research, but also give benefits to teachers themselves in improving effectiveness of teaching and learning.
+During the last ten years advances in open-source digital technology led to very accessible ways how to obtain, store, process, share or present data in almost every human activity.
+Open data and analysis as key components of open science can bring not only transparency, accessibility, and reproducibility in education research, but also give benefits to teachers themselves in improving effectiveness of teaching and learning.

-Our research in the framework of the mixed-method approach examines physics teachers' perception of open-source Jupyter and R Shiny technology in three groups: Ph.D. candidates in physics education research (PER), pre-service and in-service physics teachers in Slovakia.
+Our three-years long research in the framework of a mixed-methods approach examines physics teachers' perception of open-source Jupyter and R Shiny technology in three groups: Ph.D. candidates in physics education research (PER), pre-service and in-service physics teachers.

-The results suggest that in-service teachers are still not prepared for open analysis, but positively accept open education data presented via R Shiny interactive web application as an important form of the immediate feedback about the quality of their practice.
+The results suggest that in-service teachers are still not prepared for open analysis, but positively accept open education data presented via a R Shiny interactive web application as an important form of immediate feedback about the quality of their practice.

-Simultaneously results also indicate that young beginning PER researchers and pre-service physics teachers can master key skills to work with Jupyter technology with satisfaction appreciating its big impact and potential in their learning, data literacy or professional development.
+Simultaneously results also indicate that young beginning PER researchers and pre-service physics teachers can quickly master key digital skills to work with Jupyter technology appreciating its big impact on their learning, data and statistical literacy or professional development.

 ## Research paper
 The research paper has been submitted for publishing in [International Journal of Educational Technology in Higher Education](https://educationaltechnologyjournal.springeropen.com/).